WLCG-AuthZ-WG/common-jwt-profile/profile.md

 “Authorization servers supporting metadata MUST make a JSON document containing metadata as specified in Section 2 available at a path formed by inserting a well-known URI string into the authorization server's issuer identifier between the host component and the path component, if any.
 By default, the well-known URI string used is "/.well-known/oauth-authorization-server”.

 The OAuth approach is equivalent to the one standardized in OpenID connect discovery when the Issuer URI does not contain path components.
-However the two standards differ when a path component is present, since OpenID connect states that the well-known URI string is appended to the issuer string ([https://example.com/issuer1/.well-known/openid-configuration](https://example.com/issuer1/.well-known/openid-configuration))  while OAuth states that the well-known URI should be inserted before the path component ([https://example.com/.well-known/openid-configuration/issuer1](https://example.com/.well-known/openid-configuration/issuer1)).
+However, the two standards differ when a path component is present since OpenID connect states that the well-known URI string is appended to the issuer string (`https://example.com/issuer1/.well-known/openid-configuration`)  while OAuth states that the well-known URI should be inserted before the path component (`https://example.com/.well-known/openid-configuration/issuer1`).

 The OAuth discovery standard states also that “when deployed in legacy environments in which the OpenID Connect Discovery 1.0 transformation is already used, it may be necessary during a transition period to publish metadata for issuer identifiers containing a path component at both locations.
 During this transition period, applications should first apply the transformation defined in this specification and attempt to retrieve the authorization server metadata from the resulting location; only if the retrieval from that location fails should they fall back to attempting to retrieve it from the alternate location obtained using the transformation defined by OpenID Connect Discovery 1.0.”

-Based on the rules above, the OAuth and OpenID connect discovery standards are aligned for single tenant OpenID Connect providers (assuming that path fragments are included in the Issuer string only to support multi-tenant OpenID Connect provider deployments).
+Based on the rules above, the OAuth and OpenID Connect discovery standards are aligned for single-tenant OpenID Connect providers (assuming that path fragments are included in the Issuer string only to support multi-tenant OpenID Connect provider deployments).

-For multi-tenant OpenID Connect providers, WLCG AuthZ WG should recommend that all providers and clients MUST support the OpenID connect discovery approach (given it is already widely implemented and is the standardized approach for OpenID connect (RFC8414)).
+For multi-tenant OpenID Connect providers, WLCG AuthZ WG should recommend that all providers and clients MUST support the OpenID Connect discovery approach (given it is already widely implemented and is the standardized approach for OpenID Connect (RFC8414)).
 Provider and client software MAY in addition also support the OAuth discovery approach described above.

 ## OpenID Connect/OAuth authentication and authorization flows for WLCG

-This appendix provides a brief introduction for the main authentication/authorization flows provided by OpenID Connect and OAuth that will be used by WLCG services to integrate token-based authentication and authorization.
+This appendix provides a brief introduction to the main authentication/authorization flows provided by OpenID Connect and OAuth that will be used by WLCG services to integrate token-based authentication and authorization.

 #### Confidential vs public clients